Your Furbnow Privacy Settings

 Recently, heat pumps have gained significant attention for their remarkable ability to transfer heat from one location to another.
 This process involves utilising a compressor and a circulating system of liquid or gaseous refrigerant to extract heat from external sources (like the warmth of the garden soil or the outdoor air) and then transfer it into your home.
 This innovative approach results in notably reduced energy consumption compared to traditional boilers, often achieving an efficiency rate of 300-400%.
 Consequently, the heat energy generated surpasses the energy consumed.

-10 mins Handy Guides Heat Pumps
+10 mins Heat Pumps Handy Guides

 Understanding Heat Pumps in 2023: